Skip to Content

 Examples that work: Production Integration, Beat81 staging, Marketing automation (Mailchimp).

-Generate confirm dialog with the Label input filled in and the 3-100 characters helper text below
+New-key dialog with the required Label input filled in and the 3-100 characters helper text below

-After generation, the new key appears in a read-only text field labelled Generated key (visible once).
+After creation, the new key appears once in a read-only text field.

 1. Click the copy button (clipboard icon) next to the key.